Thecollection of an eclectic photographer. Heather Prince EFIAP, MAPS

 I was given a Kodak Brownie camera when I was 8 years old and haven’t stopped taking photos since.
 I am so fortunate to have grown up in a family of photographers who valued photography.
-With a series of cameras over the next 40 years or so, I have amassed a wonderful pictorial documentary of my family’s life.
+With a series of cameras over the following years, I have amassed a wonderful pictorial documentary of my own and my family’s life.

 In 2002 I bought my first digital camera, a little Nikon Coolpix and my brother gave me a program to ‘play’ with.
 It was called Photoshop.
 The rest is history.
 Over the next few years I experimented, learned and made a lot of mistakes.
 In 2005 I joined an online photo site called ADPOTD where my photographic education really began.
 I had thought I was a pretty hot photographer but I soon came crashing down to earth with a thud.
 I absorbed all the feedback and feasted on the wonderful photography there.
 My next turning point was joining Geelong Camera Club in 2009.
 I love my club, its camaraderie is priceless.
 During the years up to 2011 I travelled extensively and experienced the revelation and joy of travel photography.